Chinese Maritime Customs Service: History

 From 1757 to the signing of the Treaty of Nanking by the Chinese and British governments in 1842, all foreign trade in China operated through the Canton System, a monopoly centered in the Southern Chinese port of Canton (now Guangzhou).
 The treaty abolished the monopoly and opened the ports of Shanghai, Amoy (Xiamen), Ningpo (Ningbo) and Foochow (Fuzhou) to international trade, creating the need for a mechanism to collect customs duties in these additional ports.

-The First Sino-Japanese War (1894-1895) and the increase of foreign concessions in China, led to the foreign powers having conflicts over nationalities' representation in the Customs Service.
+The First Sino-Japanese War (1894–1895) and the increase of foreign concessions in China, led to the foreign powers having conflicts over nationalities' representation in the Customs Service.
 Britain and Russia had disputes over the number of British or Russian employees hired into the Imperial Maritime Customs Service, which historian Matzuzato connects to the Great Game.

 Organization

 While controlled by the Chinese central government, the Service was largely staffed at senior levels by foreigners throughout its history.
 It was effectively established by foreign consuls in Shanghai in 1854 to collect maritime trade taxes that were going unpaid due to the inability of Chinese officials to collect them during the Taiping Rebellion.
 Its responsibilities soon grew to include domestic customs administration, postal administration, harbour and waterway management, weather reporting, and anti-smuggling operations.
 It mapped, lit, and policed the China coast and the Yangtze.
 It conducted loan negotiations, currency reform, and financial and economic management.
 The Service published monthly Returns of Trade, a regular series of Aids to Navigation and reports on weather and medical matters.
 It also represented China at over twenty world fairs and exhibition, ran some educational establishments, and conducted some diplomatic activities.
 Britons dominated the foreign staff of the Customs, but there were large numbers of German, U.S., French, and later Japanese staff amongst others.
 Promotion of Chinese nationals into senior positions started in 1929.

 After two decades of operation, the system collected about one third of the revenue available to the government in Beijing.
 In addition, foreign trade expanded rapidly because international trade was regulated and predictable.
-Foreign governments benefitted because there was a mechanism to collect revenues to repay the loans that they had imposed on or granted to China.
+Foreign governments benefited because there was a mechanism to collect revenues to repay the loans that they had imposed on or granted to China.
 By 1900, there were 20,000 people working in forty main Customs Houses across China and many more subsidiary stations.